Volvo Penta

 DrunkLab provides solutions for:

-Off-road and industrial use — non-highway vehicles such as construction machinery, mining machinery, generators, and pumps, where regulatory requirements are generally less stringent than those applicable to vehicles used on-road or to marine commercial equipment.
+Industrial use - non-highway vehicles such as construction machinery, mining machinery, generators, and pumps, where regulatory requirements are generally less stringent than those applicable to vehicles used on-road or to marine commercial equipment.

 Racing and competition vessels – high-performance offshore racing boats, powerboats, and marine event crafts that require unlimited power, torque, and throttle responsiveness, without emission restrictions from a factory.